-Arun’s research in the area of Health IT has examined the use of EMR and CPOE systems in the clinical processes of large hospitals, the design of cost-effective telemedicine solutions to broaden access to healthcare in rural India with limited healthcare and technological infrastructures, mobile-health (mHealth) services channel preferences, the cost and quality impacts of health IT capabilities in U.S. hospitals, the search mechanisms that drive IT-enabled innovation in U.S. hospitals, and the role of patient-physician online communities in China for physicians to send signals to patients and for patients to provide feedback on physicians.
+Arun’s research in the area of Health IT has examined the use of EMR and CPOE systems in the clinical processes of large hospitals, the design of cost-effective telemedicine solutions to broaden access to healthcare in rural India with limited healthcare and technological infrastructures, mobile-health (mHealth) services channel preferences, the cost and quality impacts of health IT capabilities in U.S. hospitals, the search mechanisms that drive IT-enabled innovation in U.S. hospitals, and the role of patient-physician online communities.
 These projects have been in collaboration with large hospital systems in the United States and India and with scholars across disciplinary traditions and countries.

 Objective:This work seeks to complement and extend prior work by using a multidisciplinary approach to explain electronic medical records (EMR) system use and consequent performance (here, patient satisfaction) among physicians during early stages of the implementation of an EMR.